 Fun themed areas include:

 - Mumpkin the Giant Talking Pumpkin

-- Blast off and boogie down at the Astro Disco
+- Dance the night away at the Astro Disco

 - Dive Under the Sea and walk among jellyfish